 The First Step in Creating a Great Employee Experience - The E-Factor Plan

-This post is the second in our E-Factor series, where we explore hot topics in Employee Experience.
+This post is the third in our E-Factor series, where we explore hot topics in Employee Experience.
 To read more about the E-Factor, click here.

 At this point, we all know that having a great Employee Experience (EX) is non-negotiable to attracting and keeping our best talent.
 The single biggest problem I hear from HR leaders in creating a memorable employee experience is they simply don't have the resources.

 Here's the money quote from me to share with your C-suite leaders:

 "Great EX takes resources, bad EX takes resources.
 It's your choice on how you want me to spend the resources."

 This is 100% true!
 If your employee experience is average to bad, your organization is bleeding talent.
 You're hiring B and C level talent on a regular basis, you're having to spend money training and developing, you're probably bringing in hired guns to do the real heavy lifting within your organization, etc.

 The first step to creating a market leading employee experience is figuring out how you're currently spending the resources you need to actually drive an employee experience your employees will respond positively to.
 You need to know this because this is the money you should be using on employee experience, not on replacing talent, augmenting your talent, or totally shopping out work that could be done cheaper and better in-house.

 I start with resources because we live in the real world.
 Sure, you can do some cool stuff with employee experience for little or no resources, but the larger the organization, it is almost impossible to move the employee experience needle without actual resources.
 You need to create programs, you need people owning and running those programs, you need technology.
 The last time I checked all of that stuff takes money!